nus-cs2103-AY2021S1/tp/docs/team/ashley-lau.md

   * User Guide:
     * Added documentation for the feature `add`.
     * Added documentation for the feature `print`.
+    * Check documentation for any mistakes and update them accordingly.
   * Developer Guide:
     * Added implementation details of the `add` feature.
     * Added implementation details of the `print` feature.